-Dream is a leading developer of exceptional office and residential assets in Toronto, owns stabilized income generating assets in both Canada and the U.S., and has an established and successful asset management business, inclusive of $17 billion of assets under management across four Toronto Stock Exchange (“TSX”) listed trusts, our private asset management business and numerous partnerships.
+Dream is a leading developer of exceptional office and residential assets in Toronto, owns stabilized income generating assets in both Canada and the U.S., and has an established and successful asset management business, inclusive of over $24 billion of assets under management across four Toronto Stock Exchange (“TSX”) listed trusts, our private asset management business and numerous partners.
 We also develop land and residential assets in Western Canada.
 Dream expects to generate more recurring income in the future as its urban development properties are completed and held for the long term.
 Dream has a proven track record for being innovative and for our ability to source, structure and execute on compelling investment opportunities.

 We provide asset management services for four TSX listed funds:

 Dream Office REIT